talsec/Free-RASP-Android/README.md

 }
 ```

+## Step 3: Handle detected threats
-4. Implement methods of `ThreatListener.ThreatDetected`.
+Implement methods of `ThreatListener.ThreatDetected`.
 For example you can kill app, warn user or send the event to your backend service.
 ```kt
 [TalsecApplication.kt]